COSC3020/pancake-sort-noahvogt1/README.md

 # Pancake Sort
+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

+I did not use any resources; however, I have to admit this was suprisingly one of the most fun ones to write even though it was so simple.
+It was just rather satisfying.

 There is an abstract data type (ADT) called a *pancake array*, which provides the function `flip(array, n)`, which takes the top (first) $n$ items in the